 However, when you consider the myriad of ways CBD interacts with our bodies, it soon becomes clear that it is no ordinary compound.

-CBD THE MULTI-TASKING MOLECULEAn essential step in bringing a cure to market is understanding how a substance affects the body.
+An essential step in bringing a cure to market is understanding how a substance affects the body.

 CBD is considered a pleiotropic molecule, which means it causes diverse effects in our bodies through multiple action mechanisms.